 Why does it matter?

-Beam spread becomes really important when trying to send the signal between physical obstructions.
-For example, many tanks and wells have pipes, ladders, or other equipment attached to the walls.
-If an ultrasonic beam hits the obstacle, it will return a signal back to the sensor and give a false reading.
+Beam spread becomes important when trying to send the signal between physical obstructions.
+Many tanks and wells have pipes, ladders, or other equipment attached to the walls.
+If an ultrasonic beam hits the obstacle, it returns a signal back to the sensor and give a false reading.

-Why does the beam retract after 12 to 15 ft.?
+Why does the beam retract after 12 to 15 feet?